Use Ginseng for Good Health-What Can Ginseng Do for You

 Some Ways that Ginseng Could Help You

-- 1Boosts the Immune System.This herb may be able to boost the immune system.
+- 1This herb may be able to boost the immune system.
 You could have fewer bouts with cold and flu.
 Placebo controlled, double blind research was conducted on 323 participants with American ginseng extract.
 They took 400 mg each day to see if it would ward off the common cold.
-The people given the ginseng extract for more than four months had less colds compared to the people given the placebo.Advertisement
+The people given the ginseng extract for more than four months had less colds compared to the people given the placebo.Boosts the Immune System.Advertisement

 What Vitamins and Minerals are in Ginseng?